 As a Certified Transactional Analyst (Psychotherapy) I am a registered member of the both the UK Council for Psychotherapy (UKCP) and the British Association for Counselling & Psychotherapy (MBACP Reg).
-I have an advanced diploma in Transactional Analysis Psychotherapy and a diploma in clinical hypnotherapy (Dip Hyp) a general qualification in hypnotherapy practice (GQHP) as well as being a qualified NLP practitioner.
-I am registered with the General Hypnotherapy Register (GHR) and I am a hypnotherapy supervisor for GHR.
+I have a diploma in clinical hypnotherapy (Dip Hyp) a general qualification in hypnotherapy practice (GQHP) as well as being a qualified NLP practitioner.

-I sit as on the training & accreditation standards committee for the UK Association for Transactional Analysis (UKATA).
+For many years I was a memeber of the training & accreditation standards committee for the UK Association for Transactional Analysis (UKATA).
 This means I play a role on behalf of UKATA for maintaining psychotherapy training standards within the UK.
 I also sit on the Training Standards Committee of the UKCP, again this means maintaining psychothrapy training standards.

 Why choose a Transactional Analysis Psychotherapist?